webplatform/docs/concepts/Internet_and_Web/mime_types/index.md

 <!--# If the media type is displayed using a plug-in in Netscape Gecko, install the plug-in and then look in the Help->About Plug-ins Menu to see what MIME types are associated with the media type.-->
 # Search for the file extension at [http://filext.com/ FILExt] or [http://www.file-extensions.org/ File extensions reference] to see what MIME types are associated with that extension.

-==How to set up your server to send the correct MIME types==

-* If you're using the Apache web server, copy this [https://developer.mozilla.org/en/Sample_.htaccess_file sample .htaccess file] to the directory that contains the files you want to send with the correct MIME types.
-If you have an entire subdirectory of files, just place the file in the parent directory; you need not place it in each subdirectory.
-* If you're using Microsoft IIS, see [http://technet2.microsoft.com/windowsserver/en/library/ec84d61e-3e24-4de0-b35a-d41eb662fefb1033.mspx this article] at Microsoft TechNet.
-* If you're using a server-side script to generate content, you can generally add one line near the top of your script.
-You can serve content other than HTML from Perl, PHP, ASP, or Java&mdash;just change the MIME type accordingly.
-** For Perl CGI, you should have the line <code>print "Content-Type: text/html\n\n";</code> before any other output lines.
-If you're using the CGI module, you can use the line <code>print $cgi->header('text/html');</code> instead, where <code>$cgi</code> is your reference to the CGI instance.
-** For PHP, you should have the line <code>header('Content-Type: text/html');</code> before any other output lines.
-** For ASP, you should have the line <code>response.ContentType = "text/html";</code> before any other output lines.
-** For a Java servlet, you should have the line <code>response.setContentType("text/html");</code> at the top of your <code>doGet</code> or <code>doPost</code> method, where <code>response</code> is a reference to the <code>HttpServletResponse</code>.

 ==Common MIME Types==